nnellans/bicep-guide/README.md

 ```

 Example 3: Deploy an Extension Resource to a specific resource using the `scope` parameter
-- This example creates a Role Assignment on the resource using the symbolic name 'myResource3'
+- This example creates a Role Assignment on the resource which has the symbolic name 'myResource3'

 ```bicep
 resource myExtensionResource3 'Microsoft.Authorization/roleAssignments@2020-10-01-preview' = {